meteatamel/genai-beyond-basics/samples/function-calling/README.md

     return api_request(url)
 ```

-This function uses [Open Meteo](https://open-meteo.com/) an open source weather/geocoding API and it simply returns
+This function uses [Open Meteo](https://open-meteo.com/), an open source weather/geocoding API, and it simply returns
 a JSON with latitude and longitude of a given location:

 ```json